MAAP-Project/hls-cloud-free-temporal-mosaic/README.md

 By using `rustac` + parquet files there is no API between the requester and the actual data!

 > [!WARNING]
-> This archive of HLS STAC records is experimental and only contains items through October 2025.
+> This archive of HLS STAC records is experimental and is ~1.5 months behind the current time.
+> See the [hls-stac-geoparquet-archive repo](https://github.com/MAAP-Project/hls-stac-geoparquet-archive) for details.

 ## Usage